WASHINGTON (AP) — U.S. consumer prices barely rose last month, the latest sign that slow economic growth is keeping inflation tame.

-The Labor Department says the consumer price index increased just 0.1 percent in August, after a 0.2 percent increase in July.
+The consumer price index increased just 0.1 percent in August, the Labor Department said Tuesday, after a 0.2 percent increase in July.
 Excluding volatile food and energy costs, core prices also rose just 0.1 percent.

 The increase in core prices could help persuade the Fed to start pulling back on its low interest rate policies.
-But significantly low inflation would pressure the Fed to keep stimulating the economy.
+But significantly lower inflation would pressure the Fed to keep stimulating the economy.